Tag Archives: CONVOCATION CENTER

 1. Flooding a church with an abundance of light, both natural sunlight and a well-designed lighting system achieves the three omni’s of God: omnipresent as in everywhere, omnipotent as in all-powerful, and omniscient as in all-knowing.
 The supremacy and influence blankets the visitor.

-Saint Chapelle, Paris, France (photo by Stephanie LeBlanc)
+Saint Chapelle, Paris, France (photo by Stephanie LeBlanc on Unsplash)

 2. A thousand years of stained glass—the exquisite use of colors and sparkle—provides the cathedral’s interior an elevated existence.
 One full of delight, full of spirit.
 Stained glass –and its associated pictures, stories, and technique—uplifts the human spirit.